Mephi78/obsidian-help-de/de/Bearbeiten und Formatieren/HTML content.md

 ### Comments

-[[Basic formatting syntax#Comments|Markdown comments]] are the preferred way of adding hidden comments within your notes.
+[[Formatierungsgrundlagen#Kommentare|Markdown comments]] are the preferred way of adding hidden comments within your notes.
 However some methods of converting Markdown notes, such as [Pandoc](https://pandoc.org), have limited support of Markdown comments.
 In those instances, you can use a `<!-- HTML Comment -->` instead!

 ### Underline